 Pricing is quite flexible depending on how often you plan to row:

-All prices include taxes and Rowing Canada fees.
+All prices include an equipment levy, taxes and Rowing Canada fees.

 You can pay the club directly in advance or at the first session.
 We accept payment via credit card, debit card, cheque or cash.